 is $40 per person.
 The presentation is free and open to the public.
 Reservations are not required for the presentation.

-> Dinner reservations must be prepaid and received on or before Thursday, December 1st.
+Dinner reservations must be prepaid and received on or before September 29th.
 There is no guarantee of seating beyond that date.
 Text our Registrar, Lynn McMenamin, at 217-502-6956, to determine whether seating is available after that date.
 Please make your reservation early!

-> Pay Online or print this form and send with check payable to WACCI.
+Pay Online or print this form and send with check payable to WACCI.

 Mail to: WACCI, Box 2233, Springfield, IL 62705

 Mark your calendars for three upcoming events: